 The following is a description of music used in weddings at Memorial Church.
-It accompanies a CD containing selections of organ and vocal music.
+Please use this link (Wedding Organ Music Samples) to listen to the short samples of organ and vocal music.
 Every wedding has organ music; some also include a vocalist or trumpet player.

 Only classical-style music or music from an established religious tradition is performed in Memorial Church.
-The CD should give you some idea of what this means.
 For example, we do not perform popular music such as Peter, Paul and Mary’s “The Wedding Song”, selections from Broadway musicals, movie themes, etc.

-Please either email, USPS mail or fax the following form indicating your selections to your assigned organist.
+Please either email or USPS mail the following form indicating your selections to your assigned organist.

 - Telephone: 650.725.0530